petre-renware/sdeven/doc_src/SDEVEN.25_SYTEST.md

 ### Proof of Concept

-This deliverable is the **acceptance agreement** *as a formal confirmantion of test objectives* (ie, from [*Test plan* document](#test-plan)).
+This deliverable is the **acceptance agreement** *as a formal confirmation of test objectives* (ie, from [*Test plan* document](#test-plan)).

 !!! warning "Referred documents"
-    If the *test plan* was "well done" and formally agreed the it just will be referred in this document.
+    * If the *test plan* was "well done" and formally agreed the it just will be referred in this document.

-    Also, is recommended that *test scenarios* (resulted after their execution) to be referred
+    * Also, is recommended that *test scenarios* (resulted after their execution) to be referred

 Finally must remember that this document will become **part of contract** and will be the *fundament of future financial* documents (for example *invoice*) and operations, so it must **respect all legal requirements** stated contractual agreement between parts (customer and supplier).
 At least a brief review from legal perspective of this document is strongly recommended.

-The concrete form of this document is subject of contractul terms and cannot be generalized here.
+The concrete form of this document is subject of contractual terms and cannot be generalized here.